iamsohel/weather_forecast_app/README.md

   `pip install -r requirements.txt`

-after running all the project's dependencies, now we have to run a command to run migration
+- after running all the project's dependencies, now we have to run a command to run migration

 `python manage.py migrate`

-after running all the migrations, seed all the district data from github link
+- after running all the migrations, seed all the district data from github link

 `python manage.py insert_districts`

-and finally run the below command to run the project
+- and finally run the below command to run the project

 `python manage.py runserver`

+- Run test

+`python manage.py pytest`

 ### Or Run with docker-compose